ngsutils/ngsutils.github.com/modules/bamutils/convertregion/index.md

     Options:
-      -f             Force overwriting an existing out.bam file
+      -f             Force overwriting an existing out.bam file -unmapped      Keep all unmapped reads in the output file (including invalid junction reads)

       -overlap N     Require that all reads must overlap a splice junction by N bases.
 This also removes unmapped reads. [default 4]